-These days in jalan Kelenteng Bandung, we surely will find delicious foods, the largest and oldest temple in Bandung and the new food court and selfies place called Chinatown.
-Surprisingly, it also has a tiny museum!
+These days in jalan Kelenteng Bandung, we surely will find delicious foods, the largest and oldest temple in Bandung, and the new the new food court and selfies place called Chinatown.
+Surprisingly, you will find a tiny museum inside the Chinatown!

 Kelenteng is an Indonesian word for a Konfucian temple.
 This street got its name because there are several temples in this street, the first and the largest one is Hiap Thian Kong (Palace of Gods in English), which was opened since 1855.
 Due to the banned of Chinese name in 1965, it changed its name to Vihara Satya Budhi.
 Presently, both names are allowed and used interchangeably.

 The Hiap Thian Kong temple is under Satya Budhi Foundation.
 Over the years, the foundation built other temples in the same complex: Vihara Samudra Bhakti and Vihara Buddhagaya.
-Hence, this is the largest complex of temple in Bandung.
+Hence, this is the largest complex of temples in Bandung.

 There are various foods sold in this street, some are offered inside small restaurants, some are sold in food carts, but snacks are usually sold on the tables on the pedestrian walk.

 The most famous food in jalan Kelenteng Bandung is called Nasi Campur.
-It means mixed rice in English, although, it actually is a rice set with char siew (the red barbeque pork).
+It means mixed rice in English, although, it actually is a rice set with char siew (the red barbecue pork).
 You will see most restaurants here sell it, but in my opinion the best char siew is sold by Hokie, the food cart right in front of the temple gate.